 In March 2012, the Company entered into an agreement, as amended, with Chasm Technologies, Inc. for manufacturing consulting services related to the Company's manufacturing capabilities during the term of the agreement.
-The Company agreed to pay future contingent royalties, totaling no more than \$1,500,000, on net sales of certain products.
-As of September 30, 2021, none of the contingent royalties had been earned.
+The Company agreed to pay future contingent milestones and royalties, totaling no more than \$1,500,000, none of which has been earned as of March 31, 2022

-We enter into contracts in the normal course of business with contract service providers to assist in the performance of our research and development and manufacturing activities.
-Subject to required notice periods and our obligations under binding purchase orders, we can elect to discontinue the work under these agreements at any time.
-In addition, we have entered into a multi-year agreement with LGM Pharma, LLC (LGM) to produce active pharmaceutical ingredients for LIQ861.
-Under our manufacturing agreement with LGM, we are required to provide rolling forecasts, a portion of which will be considered a binding, firm order, subject to an annual minimum purchase commitment of \$3,050,000 for the term of the agreement.
-The agreement expires five years from the first marketing authorization approval of LIQ861.
-This minimum commitment was waived for the year ending December 31, 2021.
+The Company enters into contracts in the normal course of business with contract service providers to assist in the performance of research and development and manufacturing activities.
+Subject to required notice periods and obligations under binding purchase orders, the Company can elect to discontinue the work under these agreements at any time.
+In addition, the Company has entered into a multi-year agreement with LGM Pharma, LLC ("LGM") to produce active pharmaceutical ingredients for YUTREPIA.
+The Company is required to provide rolling forecasts, a portion of which will be considered a binding, firm order, subject to an annual minimum purchase commitment of \$3.1 million for the term of the agreement.
+The agreement expires five years from the first marketing authorization approval of YUTREPIA.
+This minimum commitment was waived for the year ending December 31, 2022.